How Long Will Artemis 2 Be in Space? See Duration of Mission

-NASA is preparing to make history with the Artemis II mission, as astronauts Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen head toward the Moon.
-The flight marks the first time humans have traveled beyond low Earth orbit since NASA’s Apollo missions ended in 1972, signaling a major step in the agency’s long-awaited return to deep space exploration.
+NASA has officially made history with the launch of Artemis II, sending astronauts Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen on a groundbreaking journey around the Moon.
+The mission marks the first time humans have traveled beyond low Earth orbit since NASA’s Apollo era ended in 1972, signaling a major step forward in deep space exploration.

 Part of NASA’s broader Artemis program, the mission is designed to pave the way for future lunar landings and eventually human missions to Mars.
-Over the course of the flight, the four-person crew will test critical systems aboard the Orion spacecraft as they travel around the Moon and back to Earth.
+Now that the crew has completed its lunar flyby and is on its way back to Earth, the mission continues to test critical systems aboard the Orion spacecraft during its return.

 Here’s everything to know about the crew, timing, mission length, and how to watch.